Just look at advertising guru Joseph Sugarman. All he had to sell his product was words in a magazine or newspaper...

 Pretty cool, huh?

-On top of looking at the topics in these forums and websites, do also pay attention to the way the commenters “speak.”
+On top of looking at the topics in these forums and websites, you should also pay attention to the way the commenters “speak.”

 If they use formal language, then do the same; avoid slang and colloquial terms.

 If they constantly reference certain phrases and terms, then pepper your product descriptions with these.

 At the end of the day, you want your product descriptions to resonate with your target audience!

 This point is all about using product descriptions to maximize your search rankings.